-The University of Utah S.J.
-Quinney College of Law’s strengths as a top-tier public law school, national leader in environmental law and growing powerhouse in the field of health law are reflected in newly released rankings of best law schools.
+The College of Law’s strengths as a top-tier public law school, national leader in environmental law and growing powerhouse in the field of health law are reflected in newly released rankings of best law schools.
 According to the U.S. News & World Report’s 2021 edition of Best Graduate Schools, the College of Law is ranked 45th overall among American Bar Association-approved law schools in the U.S.

 For the sixth year in a row, the law school retained its position as a top 10 program for environmental law, with a #9 spot on the list.
 Several other specialty programs have also secured notable placements in the top 50, including business and corporate at #30; constitutional law at #44; contracts/commercial law at #39; criminal law & procedure at #33 and health law at #32 in the nation.

 “Although not a perfect measurement of the strength of a law school, rankings do matter for a variety of reasons.
 First, rankings matter to our alumni, students and prospective students.
 Our increased ranking increases the prestige of their degrees and is a tool by which prospective students compare law schools.
 Also, rankings include metrics that certainly do indicate the quality of a law school – such as bar passage and career placement data.
-Finally, rankings can be a helpful tool in evaluating the success of legal programs in relation to our peers, “ said Elizabeth Kronk Warner, dean of the S.J.
-Quinney College of Law.
+Finally, rankings can be a helpful tool in evaluating the success of legal programs in relation to our peers,” said Dean Elizabeth Kronk Warner.

 “This ranking reflects the unique way that our law school addresses cutting edge issues in law and the biosciences through our impactful research and our innovative student fellowship program,” said Leslie Francis, a law professor and director of the Center for Law and Biomedical Sciences.
 “We are pleased to see our outstanding program recognized and know that we will continue to build on our successes.”